laravel/framework/readme.md

 - Make `add` and `merge` methods on the `MessageBag` chainable.
 - Added `deleting` and `deleted` methods to Eloquent models.
 Both new events.
 - Added `pop` and `shift` methods to Eloquent collection.
+- Allow `Input::get` to be used on JSON requests to give unified API across request types.

 ## Beta 3